-As the year winds down, we tend to yearn for a very small and selective range of life experiences—the happy holidays, the relaxing times, the settings and experiences that make us feel comfortable.
-And yet, the full range of our reality at this time of year is often quite different.
-Life gives us an extensive array of experiences that evoke feelings ranging from sadness to struggle to pride to anger to love to loneliness… to happiness to excitement and more.
-These feelings are all part of being a living, breathing human being, regardless of the season.
+As 2020 winds down, I know many of us are yearning for a very small and selective range of life experiences—the happy holidays, the normal times, the settings and experiences that make us feel comfortable.
+And yet, the full range of our present reality is quite different.
+This year continues to give us an extensive array of experiences that evoke feelings ranging from sadness to struggle to pride to anger to love to loneliness… to happiness to hope and more.
+These feelings are all part of being a living, breathing human being, regardless of the season of our lives.

 So, we can revolt against the unfairness of life—the unfairness of having to deal with pain, having to cope with uncertainty, having to feel lonely and uneasy and upset.
 Or we can embrace every experience life gives us, including all our highs and lows—all the blissful moments and painful ones and everything in between.
 Life is not just happy and comfortable 24/7.
 It’s well-rounded, it’s full-featured, and it’s real.

 Embracing the full range of life’s experiences this holiday season means embracing every moment with our full presence, being open and vulnerable to reality, being gentle with ourselves when moments are tougher than we expected, and practicing sincere gratitude no matter what happens.

 It means accepting life as it is, and accepting ourselves as we are.

 It means not expecting the best to happen every step of the way, but instead accepting what happens with each step, and making the very best of it.

 This isn’t easy of course, but it’s worth working on, together.